SeongjaeHuh/past_engin/Part1.md

 # 4. Create and run a Hive/Impala query.
 From the query, generate the results dataset that you will use in the next step to export in MySQL.

-## a.
-Create a query that counts the number of posts each author has created.
-i.
-The id column in authors matches the author_id key in posts.

-## b.
-The output of the query should provide the following information:

 ```
 select a.id Id, a.first_name fname, a.last_name lname, count(*) num_posts
 from authors a, posts p